 So, to have a good chance at Amex EveryDay approval, you’ll need a 700+ credit score and the ability to afford a new line of credit.
 If that doesn’t describe you right now, you could consult WalletHub’s personalized credit advice.

-The Amex EveryDay credit score requirement is 700 or above.
-In other words, you need good credit or better to get the Amex EveryDay.
-Some people think good credit starts with a score of 660, and it may work out that way in some situations, but WalletHub has found that people with a 700+ credit score have way higher approval odds for credit cards that require good credit or better.
-You can … read full answercheck your latest credit score for free on WalletHub.
+The Amex EveryDay credit score requirement is 700 or higher.
+In other words, you need good credit or better to get this card.
+Some people think good starts with a score of 660, but WalletHub has found that people with a 700+ credit score have way higher approval odds for credit cards that require good credit or better.
+You can … read full answercheck your latest credit score for free on WalletHub to see where you stand.

 A majority of American consumers have good or excellent credit, but if you don’t fall into that range, don’t stress.
 There are steps you can take to improve your credit and several alternative offers to investigate in the meantime.